-Compression garments for travel are often recommended, especially for long-haul flights or trips that involve a lot of sitting or standing.
-These garments are designed to provide graduated compression to the legs, helping to improve blood flow and reduce swelling.
+Compression garments are often recommended for travel, especially during long-haul flights or extended periods of sitting or standing.
+They provide graduated compression to the legs, improving blood flow and reducing swelling.

 Compression socks or stockings are the most common type of compression garment for travel.
 They are available in a variety of sizes, lengths, and compression levels.
 When choosing compression socks or stockings, it is important to consider your specific needs and consult with your healthcare provider if you have any medical conditions that may affect your circulation.